Regulating loops in de Sitter spacetime: dS loops in Mellin space

 where ${\rm H}^{(1)}_{i \nu}$ is the Hankel function of the first kind (we follow the convention in \cite{Sleight:2019mgd}).
 We are interested in calculating correlation functions of the field at a fixed (late) time using the in-in/Schwinger-Keldysh formalism (see \cite{Weinberg:2005vy,Chen:2017ryl} for a review).
 Such calculations involve integrals of the schematic form

 where $a_m(\k, \p)$ are some linear combinations of the 3-momenta.
+The $\supset$ symbol indicates that the correlator is a sum of many terms like the one on the r.h.s.
 The evaluation of this integral is made difficult by the fact that the variables of integration, $\tau_i$ and $\p_j$, are trapped as arguments of Hankel functions.
 There are few special values of $\nu$ for which ${\rm H}_{i\nu}(-k \tau)$ has a simpler functional form, but even in those cases calculations involving loop integrals are cumbersome\footnote{For instance, the two point function of a conformal mass scalar has the form $\langle \phi \phi \rangle \sim e^{i k (\tau-\tau')}/k$, where the exponential makes it difficult to evaluate the loop integral with techniques we use in flat space calculations (see \cite{Green:2020txs} for more details).
 Life can be made simpler by imposing a hard cutoff, but this could generate unphysical logs.}.
 To make progress, we rely on the following convenient MB representations \cite{Watson1995treatise},

 where $c > |\nu|/2$.
 These representations have been used to study late-time tree level correlation functions in \cite{Sleight:2019mgd,Sleight:2019hfp}.
 Building on that work, we will explore whether the same approach is fruitful in analyzing loop integrals in dS.
 To outline the procedure we begin by substituting \eqref{eq:MBreprHankel} into \eqref{eq:dSCorrStructure} and changing the order of integration,